Approaching aging without fear and with confidence is so important, and with some foresight and...

 If you’re over 62 years old and own your home, you have an opportunity to unlock the power of home equity.

-A HECM is a type of reverse mortgage loan that allows homeowners over 62 years old to convert their home equity into cash or other forms of income.
-Unlike traditional mortgages that require monthly payments, HECMs are different because they provide homeowners with NO payments for life or for as long as they live in their homes.
-This means that when you take out a HECM, you don’t have to worry about making mortgage payments each month.
-Instead, the lender may even pay you!
+A HECM is a type of reverse mortgage loan that allows homeowners over 62 years old to convert their home equity into tax-free cash.
+You can choose how you receive the funds from an HECM.
+Options include a lump sum, monthly payments, a line of credit, or a combination of these.
+Unlike traditional mortgages that require monthly payments, HECMs are different because homeowners have NO mortgage payments for as long as they live in their home or until they decide to sell their home.

 A HECM can provide additional resources to cover the costs associated with downsizing or relocating.